Beginners Guide to Biohacking

 Our genes are the blueprint for our bodily functions.
 Every protein, cell membrane, and hormone is designed in the cell from a recipe located in the gene.
 Think of it as a recipe book that we reference every time we need to build a protein or new cell.

-The field of human genetics has advanced to a point where we can identify particular patterns in our DNA to determine our strengths or weaknesses.
+The field of human genetics has advanced to a point where we can identify particular patterns in our DNA.
+This allows us to determine our genetic strengths and weaknesses.

 The whole idea behind genetic profiling is to determine which areas we should focus on in terms of health.
-We’re essentially hacking our own DNA by knowing its strengths and weaknesses and performing activities that either minimize or complement these attributes.
+We’re essentially hacking our own DNA by knowing its strengths and weaknesses.
+We can then perform activities that either minimize or complement these attributes.

-Although genetic profiling isn’t a requirement to begin biohacking, it will go a long way towards achieving true optimization of your body.
+Although genetic profiling isn’t required to begin biohacking, it will go a long way towards achieving true optimization of your body.

 With companies like 23 & Me making DNA profiling simple and affordable, everybody has access to this useful technology.
 You simply order a kit, deposit the genetic sample (usually saliva) and mail it back.
 Their lab then tests the sample and will send you an email with a link to your genetic information online.